 Kelsey Mesher (she/her)

-Kelsey Mesher works with TCC’s policy director and in coalition with community-based organizations.
-She leads TCC’s work in building support among elected officials, transportation leaders and the public for equitable transportation policies and practices.
+Kelsey Mesher supports the Executive Director and staff, with the goal of building excellent organizational and people infrastructure.
+She leads TCC’s work in cultivating a compassionate and equitable workplace culture, engaging with TCC’s member agencies, and growing its network of supporters.
+Kelsey served as TCC’s Advocacy Director for three years before stepping into her current role.
 Prior to joining TCC, Kelsey worked as a bicycle advocate, launching campaigns and organizing efforts for safe and protected places to bike in Seattle.
-She has a Masters in Public Health from the University of Washington’s Community-Oriented Public Health Practice program, and sees urban policy and planning as a means to building healthier, fairer and more resilient communities.
+She has a Masters in Public Health from the University of Washington’s Community-Oriented Public Health Practice program, and sees transportation policy and planning as a means to building healthier, fairer and more resilient communities.
 Email Kelsey.